 Do you have a gift shop?

 Currently, we have a small sampling of merchandise at the Breckenridge Welcome Center at 203 South Main Street.
 We offer a variety of educational, fun and unique gifts for all ages.
-You may also visit our gift shop web page for a list of available books and DVDs.
+You may also visit our online gift shop for a list of available books and DVDs.
 Please note that all merchandise sales are final.

 If you have a question that was not addressed here, please call 970-453-9767 x2 or email email@example.com for more information